riverhuang1107/everai_documentation/Example/Public Volume/en/Stateful_Service_with_public_volume.md

-# Stable Diffusion 1.5 with public volume
+# Stateful inference service with public volume
 In the quickstart, you created a simple application.
 In this example, we use the `Stable Diffusion 1.5` model files in public volume and implement an AIGC(AI generated content) online stateful inference service.

 ## Create an app